When you wish upon a star…

 This despite a promising cast that was as diverse as they come.
 Lupino opposite William Shatner, Tom Skerritt and Ernest Borgnine.
 It even had the debut of John Travolta included in the supporting cast.
 But watch this space, as I never say never when it comes to movies.
-Unless it’s an Adam Sandler movie.
+Unless it’s a movie from a certain “comedy” actor.
 Or that late 1970s cartoon which shall not be mentioned which was er.. written about here, but in the Movies I Hate tagging post.

 Looking at her other roles, I noted that Lupino had the honour of being the only famous name to direct and star in The Twilight Zone.
 She directed the celebrated The Masks (1964) Episode as reviewed HERE.
 It seemed right to review her acting appearance in this episode called The Sixteen-Millimeter Shrine (1959).
 The title of the episode, referring to 16mm film and Lupino’s character Barbara’s obsession with her film career of the 1930s…